EECS-6414/NetworkTopologyAnalysis/README.md

 ## Network
 This network is based on two files:
 1. **frequency.csv**: This file contains the reviews of 523,620 with at least 2 reviews.
-The real number after preprocessing, however, is 462,842 authors.
+The real number after preprocessing, however, is 462,682 authors.
-2. **apps_names**: It has the 546 app's names
+2. **apps_names**: It has the 546 app's names (only 512 were taken into account)

 ### Sentiment
 The edge of this network is the sentiment prediction: red for negative, blue for positive and black for neutral.
 The red nodes is the app and the blue is autrors.